finos/FDC3/docs/api-bridging/spec.md

 * Receive request messages from connected Desktop Agents.
 * Augment request messages with `meta.source.desktopAgent` information (as described above).
-* Forward request messages onto either a specific Desktop Agent or all Desktop Agents as appropriate.
+* Forward request messages onto either a specific Desktop Agent or all other Desktop Agents
+  * The bridge MUST NOT forward the request to the agent that sent the request, nor expect a reply from it.

 For message exchanges that involve responses, it is the responsibility of the Desktop Agent Bridge to: